-Electronic Arts bans Battlefield 5 players who run the game on Linux
+Electronic Arts is banning Battlefield 5 players who launch the game under Linux

 The block was confirmed by several users who subsequently contacted Electronic Arts support and got answerthat the case was studied by employees and a decision was made that the blocking was justified and sanctions from the account will not be lifted.
 As a justification for the blocking, a rule clause was mentioned that prohibits the promotion, encouragement and participation in activities related to hacking, hacking, phishing, exploitation, cheating, distribution of fake software or fake virtual game resources.